Appearance

 What is the Difference Between Substr and Substring

-There are two String manipulation functions in JavaScript, namely, substr() and substring(), that are used to get a substring from a String.
-However, there are slight differences between subst() and substring() methods.
+There are two String methods in JavaScript, namely, substr() and substring(), that are used to extract a portion of a string.
+However, there are slight differences between substr() and substring() methods.

 substr()